Can You Refuse a Breathalyzer Test?

 • You may be charged with a separate misdemeanor.

-• By refusing a breathalyzer at the station, officers have ground to acquire a warrant to force you to take a blood test.
+• By refusing a breathalyzer at the station, officers have grounds to acquire a warrant to force you to take a blood test.
 Blood tests are much more accurate than breath tests, increasing the likelihood of determining if your BAC (Blood Alcohol Content) is above the Michigan legal limit of 0.8% and/or if you were driving under the influence of other substances such as marijuana.

 Moreover, if an individual is found guilty of driving with a BAC more than twice Michigan’s legal limit of 0.08%, enhanced penalties may be applied.
 These “super drunk” laws can lead to more severe consequences.

+DUI defense attorney fees can vary widely depending on the complexity of your case, the lawyer’s experience, and the location of your court proceedings.
 Want to learn more about Michigan DUI/OWI offense penalties?
 Find your answers here.

 Know your Legal Rights!